schoi1337/bluetooth-risk-scanner/README.md

 python main.py --report
 ```

-The report will be saved as `output/report.html`.
-Open it in your browser to view the results.
+The report will be automatically opened in your browser after generation.
+It is also saved as `report.html` in the project root.

 ## 🧠 How it Works